AXREM Constitution

 The officers of the Association should endeavour to attend all Executive meetings to ensure continuity and obligation to the Association and its members.
 An officer unable to attend two meetings in any 12 months period would be deemed not to be demonstrating the required commitment to hold such a post.

-The Executive Committee has the rights and responsibility to ensure that the Chair of the Executive Committee and the Convenors of Specialist-Focus and Special Interest Groups, act in the full and appropriate interest of the membership of the Association.
-If the Executive Committee members deem that the Chair/Convenor is performing their duties in a manner which is inappropriate and or may damage the reputation of the Association, then the Executive can vote to remove the position from that representative.
+The Executive Committee has the rights and responsibility to ensure that the Chair of the Executive Committee, and the Convenors of Specialist-Focus Groups, and Special Interest Groups, act in the full and appropriate interest of the membership of the Association.
+If the Executive Committee members deem that the Chair/Convenor is performing their duties in a manner which is inappropriate, and/or may damage the reputation of the Association, then the Executive can vote to remove the position from that representative.

 The Executive Committee shall establish a number of standing Specialist Focus Groups reflecting the composition of the Association’s membership (e.g. Artificial Intelligence, Imaging IT, Radiotherapy, Ultrasound, etc,) with each group meeting at least twice per year.

 Specialist Focus Groups shall elect (by majority voting) their own Convenor and if that representative is already a member of the Executive Committee, he/she shall represent their interests in the Executive Committee.
 Otherwise, the Convenor will represent the Group at Executive Committee meetings.
-Each Convenor of a Specialist Focus Group shall serve for a maximum of two years at which time an election within the group shall take place.
+Each Convenor of a Specialist Focus Group shall be expected to serve a minimum term of two years at which time they can stand for re-election and a vote within the group shall take place.
 The election for a Convenor or vice convenor shall follow the same process as the Executive Committee as in point 7 within the SFG.

 The appointed Convenor of each Group shall report to the Executive Committee appropriate actions to be taken under the AXREM name, and seek qualification and confirmation as required.

 The Executive Committee shall establish Special Interest Groups to address specific issues of interest across the Association.
-Typical issues would be Statistics, Contract conditions, Congress and exhibitions, Service managers, Marketing etc. These groups meet when required with the frequency being decided by the Special Interest Group established and members views.
+Typical issues would be Statistics, Contract conditions, Cyber security, Congresses, and exhibitions, Service & operations, Marketing etc. These groups meet when required with the frequency being decided by the Special Interest Group established and members views.

 The appointed Convenor of each group shall communicate to the Executive committee any actions to be taken under the AXREM name, and seek qualification and confirmation as required.